gbolo/ansible-dev/roles/nfs/README.md

     acl: "10.1.1.0/24"
     opts: "rw,sync,no_root_squash,no_all_squash"
 ```
-The directories listed above **do not** need to pre-exists.
+The directories listed above **do not** need to pre-exist.
 This role will create them for you.

 ### NFS Client
 for an NFS server we need to set the variable `nfs_client` to true (default setting).
 Then you can simply define your mounts as follows: